All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Dermal wound healing: Animal studies using subcutaneous TB4 for wound repair reported no systemic toxicity (Philp et al., 2004, FASEB Journal).

 No published study has identified a lethal dose of Thymosin Beta-4 in animal models, and the peptide appears to have a wide therapeutic window.
-However, the absence of large-scale, long-term human safety trials means that unknown risks may exist.
+But the absence of large-scale, long-term human safety trials means that unknown risks may exist.

 Risk Factors: Who Should Be Extra Cautious